CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/gtceu/material.md

 * `"exclude_plate_compressor_recipe"`: Prevent creating plates in the compressor from dust.
 Requires `"generate_plate"`.
 * `"exclude_block_crafting_by_hand_recipes"`: Prevent creating shapeless recipes for dust to block and vice versa.
 * `"mortar_grindable"`: All the material to be ground into dust when crafting with a mortar.
+* `"force_generate_block`: Adds a material block even if GT would not normally add it

 Available MaterialFlags for Materials with `IngotProperty`: